IbcAlpha/IBC/userguide.md

 specifically which Java installation is to be used in exceptional situations where necessary.

-If you had previously installed Java for use with old versions of Tws, but do not need it for any other programs, then you might want to consider uninstalling it once you have finished setting up IBC.
+If you had previously installed Java for use with old versions of TWS, but do not need it for any other programs, then you might want to consider uninstalling it once you have finished setting up IBC.

-**Note for macOS users**: the installer for the macOS version of TWS does not currently include the Java Runtime, so you will have to ensure that Java is installed.

 #### Interactive Brokers Trader Workstation